User Generated Content Examples, Tips, and Tactics for Social Media

 Why would you pay for UGC when we just explained all the different ways to source it organically?
 There are a few reasons.

-If you’re looking to outsource photography and videography services but don’t want to pay an agency, it’s often easier to find quality content through a UGC creator than by sifting through organic reviews and photos of your product.
+If you’re looking to outsource photography and videography services but don’t want to pay an agency, it’s often easier to find quality visual content through a UGC creator than by sifting through organic reviews and photos of your product.
 If your brand is new and you don’t have any users talking about you online yet, you won’t be able to source any organic UGC.
 You can still get that critical social proof by sending your product to a UGC creator to film or photograph.

 Finally, if you want to use UGC in an ad campaign, it’s much easier to get legally watertight permission if you paid for the UGC outright.
 Republishing someone’s Instagram post to your page is usually fine with their permission, but taking that same post and putting it in an ad carousel could land you in hot water.
 It’s better to buy your ad materials, not borrow.